 Directions:

-- Put your milk, glutamine powder, and greek yogurt in the blender and mix.
+- Put your milk, glutamine powder, and Greek yogurt in the blender and mix.

 - Add your banana, berries, and kale.
 Blend.
 Then add your chia seeds and blend again.